 Q: Is there a law that governs peer support in Illinois?

 A: Yes.
 5 ILCS 840/1, the First Responders Suicide Prevention Act establishes rules for peer support teams across the state.
+The JFPSG adheres to this law.

 Q: What is your purpose?

 A: Our purpose is to care for the mental health of Joliet Firefighters and their Families.
+In addition, we will not turn other responsers or their families if they are in need.

 Q: Is it true that annually there are more firefighter suicides than line of duty deaths (LODD)?